Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Mannerist is a 16th-century artistic style marked by artificiality, elegance, and a sensuously distorted portrayal of the human figure.

-‘Medium’ can encompass both the artistic category (such as painting, sculpture, or printmaking) and the materials used in creating an artwork.
+Medium can refer to both the artistic category (such as painting, sculpture or printmaking) and the materials used (such as bronze, clay or oil paint) when creating an artwork.

 Mesh count refers to the number of threads per inch in a screen used for screen printing.